 As a mother with 2 ADHD children, I know the difficulties that come with this diagnosis.
 A well-trained dog can help a teenager or child calm down, it gives them something to focus on, and petting and cuddling with the dog release stress-reducing hormones.

 A dog could also be a great tool to help your child learn time management skills as they have to follow a strict schedule to feed and walk their pet.
 I’ve also seen how exercising and playing with a dog can help funnel some of the hyperactivity into something productive.

 6. A dog can help your autistic teen

 Many teens with autism have been able to form special bonds with dogs.
 A therapy dog (like the ones at dogsforgood.org) could help them learn routines, patterns of behavior, and even aid in communication.
 A study done by the University of Lincoln has shown that children with autism have fewer meltdowns when around their dogs.
-The stress levels for their parents in the presence of their pet was lower as well.
+The stress levels of their parents in the presence of their pet were lower as well.

 Social and Emotional Benefits a Teenager Gets From Having a Dog

 7. Dogs can help your teenager socialize with peers.

 Awkward conversations are a staple in teenage years, and a dog is a perfect icebreaker for awkward conversations.
 Dogs and pets, in general, can serve as a connection point and provide something in common for kids and teens to bond and create friendships.